bminer/node-twilio-api/README.md

 	All verbs after &lt;Redirect&gt; are unreachable and ignored.
 Twilio will request a new TwiML document from `url` using the HTTP `method` provided.
  - `Call.reject([reason])` - rejects an incoming call to your Twilio number without billing you.
-This is very useful for blocking unwanted calls.
-If the first verb in a TwiML document is &lt;Reject&gt;, Twilio will not pick up the call.
-The call ends with a status of 'busy' or 'no-answer', depending on the `reason` provided.
-Any verbs after &lt;Reject&gt; are unreachable and ignored.
+This is very useful for blocking unwanted calls. **If and only if the first verb in a TwiML document is &lt;Reject&gt;,	Twilio will not pick up the call.
+This means `Call.reject()` must be called before any other TwiML-generating function.
+You cannot `Call.say()` and then `Call.reject()`** The call ends with a status of 'no-answer' or 'busy', depending on the `reason` provided.
+	**Any verbs after &lt;Reject&gt; are unreachable and ignored.**
 	Possible `reason`s include: 'rejected', 'busy' (default: 'rejected')
  - `Call.cb(cb)` - When reached, Twilio will use the &lt;Redirect&gt; verb to re-route control to the specified callback function, `cb`.
 The `cb` will be passed the Call object.
 This is useful if you